Linuxfabrik/monitoring-plugins/check-plugins/wordpress-security-scan/README.md

 `wpscan` is a Ruby gem.
 No distribution packages it, so it is installed with `gem install` and needs three things on the host: Ruby 3.3 or newer, `libcurl` at runtime, and a C compiler while the gem is being installed.

 The compiler is the part worth spelling out, because putting one on a production server is a hardening question.
 Four of the gem's dependencies have no prebuilt binary and are compiled during `gem install`; everything else, `nokogiri` above all, arrives prebuilt.
-The compiler is therefore only needed while installing, not while scanning, and it can be removed again afterwards.
+The compiler is therefore only needed while installing, not while scanning, and the last line of each block below removes it again.
 Only put it back for a `gem update wpscan`.
-Note that the scanner's own documentation asks for the distribution's full development group, which installs several hundred packages; none of them beyond the three below are required here.
+Note that the scanner's own documentation asks for the distribution's full development group, which installs several hundred packages; nothing beyond the handful named below is needed.

 On RHEL 10, Rocky 10, AlmaLinux 10 and Fedora, where the distribution's Ruby is already new enough: